eslint/eslint/docs/rules/strict.md

 * `node` or `commonjs` [environments](../user-guide/configuring#specifying-environments)
 * `"globalReturn": true` property in the `ecmaFeatures` object of [parser options](../user-guide/configuring#specifying-parser-options)

 Otherwise the `"safe"` option corresponds to the `"function"` option.
+Note that if `"globalReturn": false` is explicitly specified in the configuration, the `"safe"` option will correspond to the `"function"` option regardless of the specified environment.

 ### global